Sales Automation – How to Automate Your Sales Process

 This is most useful for decent sized teams that are used to having a sales manager assign leads manually.

-Manually assigning leads takes up precious time that can otherwise be spent on more meaningful tasks.
+Manually assigning leads takes up precious time that can otherwise be spent on more meaningful sales tasks.
 Plus, there’s the danger a lead will slip through the cracks, which definitely hurts your team’s ability to meet the sales quota.

 Not only that, but manually rotating leads can increase the amount of time it takes to contact your leads, which can reduce your conversion rate.